niklasramo/popo.js/README.md

 *A JavaScript library for positioning elements*

 Popo JS is a stand-alone cross-browser JavaScript library that makes it easy to position elements relative to other elements in various ways.
-Popo JS is heavily influenced by the awesome jQuery UI Position plugin.
+Popo JS is heavily influenced by **[jQuery UI Position plugin](http://jqueryui.com/position/)**.

+The goal of Popo JS is making dynamic positioning of html elements as simple and flexible as possible in all modern (and not so modern) browsers.
+The library has a set of unit tests, which seem to pass fully all the way back to IE7.

 ##Get started